AmirUCR/R-Shell/README.md

 1. Test execute by passing in two valid Command type objects and expect True
 1. Test execute by passing in one valid and one invalid Command type objects and expect False
      1. Expect the rhs to run even if lhs fails
-1. Test evaluate by passing in two invalid Command type objects and expect False
+1. Test execute by passing in two invalid Command type objects and expect False

 ### [Pipe](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/14)
 1. Test the constructor by using a temporary getter function